9 Best Features for a Corporate Travel Management App

 Travel management app features in detail

 Every employee should fill in their personal data once and never need to enter it again (if nothing changes, of course).
+This rule concerns any corporate software, no matter if you create a custom online education platform, a travel management app, or HR software.
 When legal names, passport numbers, frequent-flier numbers, and personal or corporate card information are filled in automatically, it reduces the booking process to minutes.

 User profiles also allow loyalty points.
 Every company treats reward systems differently.
 Some allow the travel to be credited to the employee’s account, others to the company’s account.
 In all cases, travel management software saves travel numbers and offers rewards.